next-hat/documentation/setups/nanocl/linux/sources.md

     would be great!
 You can see what package is needed by looking in the script

-4. Afterwards install rust dependencies
+4. Afterwards install Rust dependencies

     ```sh
     sh ./scripts/rust.deps.sh